Badwolf369/CS260/Assignment 5/Assignment 5/README.md

 Manually create a SmartList, and verify within the memory viewer that the list works properly.

 #### find()
-Manually create a SmartList, then verify that the position returned is the correct one with the value.
+Manually create a SmartList then run following tests: find item not in list find root find item in middle layers find item on a final layer

 #### insert()